 In emergencies, an alarm, siren/bell is operated.
 Keep calm and follow the instructions of a member of staff.
-Here is a overview of the different emergency procedures, the alarm/siren and what to you need to do:
+Here is an overview of the different emergency procedures, the alarm/siren and what to you need to do:

-Fire Evacuation School bell Continuous ring Immediately leave the building by the near- est exit and proceed to the assembly point - the playground.
-You may be re-directed Bomb Threat Evacuation Warning sirens to an alternative location.
-Dynamic Lockdown School bell 10 short rings This is the opposite to evacuating the building - this is where we lock ourselves into rooms for our own safety.
-All children to be moved into locked rooms.
+Fire evacuation School bell Continuous ring Immediately leave the building by the nearest exit and proceed to the assembly point - the Bomb threat evacuation Warning sirens playground.
+You may be re-directed to an alternative location.
+Dynamic lockdown School bell Rings 3 times This is the opposite to evacuating the building - this is where we lock ourselves into rooms for our own safety.
+All pupils to be moved into locked rooms.
 Keep away from windows and doors and be silent.
-The aim is to not be visible or heard.
+The aim is to not be seen or heard.